 Despite the fact that millions of Australians are prescribed statin drugs and despite the fact that Australians have reduced the fat content of our diets, cardiovascular disease is still the leading cause of death in Australia.

 The real culprit in heart disease is high blood pressure, high triglycerides, inflammation and oxidation of fats in the arteries.

 So, if you are interested in learning the truth about cholesterol, read on and make your own mind up, rather than blindly following the attitude that if you have high cholesterol, you need to artificially lower it with drugs.

 What is cholesterol?…..

 The actual cholesterol is a fat like substance that is essential to life and is found in every cell in the human body.
-Because it is a fat, otherwise known as a lipid, it cannot travel throughout the watery blood of the human body, which is why it attaches itself to a lipoprotein (HDL, LDL or VLDL).
+Because it is a fat, otherwise known as a lipid, it cannot travel throughout the watery blood of the human body, which is why it attaches itself to a lipoprotein (HDL and LDL).

-For the sake of ease, during this article I will refer to cholesterol as HDL, LDL and VLDL.
+For the sake of ease, during this article I will refer to cholesterol as HDL, LDL and sdLDL.